You might want to add one of these components to your decoupling network

 Ideally, you want to suppress this ringing in one of two ways.
 First, you can critically damp the response at the power bus.
 This is rather simple as it requires adding a decoupling inductor, resistor, or both to your PDN.
 Second, you can try to add components that shift the resonance frequency in any portion of the circuit to values that are much higher than the knee frequency for the switching signal.

 Both methods are somewhat mutually exclusive.
 Adding an inductor in series between the decoupling capacitor and an IC will increase the impedance seen by any high frequency signals (including a ringing signal) propagating towards the load, but it will also decrease the resonance frequency.
-Additionally, t will decrease the damping constant by a greater level since the resonance frequency is inversely proportional to the inductance.
-Therefore, if the response from the decoupling capacitor is already overdamped, adding a series inductor between the decoupling capacitor and the load can bring the response closer to critical damping while also reducing the amplitude of any noise.
+Additionally, it will decrease the damping constant by a greater level since the resonance frequency is only inversely proportional to the square root of inductance.
+Therefore, if the response from the decoupling capacitor is already overdamped, adding a series inductor between the decoupling capacitor and the load can bring the response closer to critical damping.

-If the response of the PDN is already underdamped, then you need to increase the damping constant and decrease the ringing amplitude.
+If the response seen on the power rail is already underdamped, then you need to increase the damping constant and decrease the ringing amplitude.
 One simple way is to use a capacitor with larger equivalent series resistance (ESR).
 Note that electrolytic capacitors tend to have larger ESR values.
 The other option is to add a resistor and inductor before the relevant IC, as shown in the circuit below:

 Full decoupling network with a bypass capacitor